croach/cheap-and-scalable-websites-with-flask-scripts/outline.md

 ### 4 - Add the Post Class

-In this episode we add a simple Post class to abstract away the details of the underlying text file.
+In this episode, we add a simple Post class to abstract away the details of the underlying text file.

+### 5 - Add support for meta information to the Post class

+In this episode, we add support for YAML formatted meta data in the header of the blog post markdown files.

 ### ? - Generating a Feed